OpenWaterFoundation/owf-infomapper-coagtransfer/web/content-pages/interruptable-supply.md

 There are limits on how many years such an arrangement can be used, for example 3 in 10 years.

-**The analysis presented on this web site did not consider using IWSAs to temporarily meet urban water demand.**
+**The analysis presented on this web site did not consider using IWSAs to temporarily meet municipal water demand.**

 See the following information: